 • Maltalingua transfer: arrange it through their accommodation options if you want everything handled before you arrive.
 One less thing to think about.

 If your flight gets in after 11pm, pre-book something.
-You do not want to be figuring out bus routes with luggage at midnight.
-Trust me on this.
+You really don’t want to be working out bus routes with your luggage at midnight.

-After watching students figure out Malta’s transport over many, many courses — here’s what works:
+After watching students figure out Malta’s transport over many courses, here’s what works:

 • Tallinja Card on day one.
 The savings add up fast.

 • Google Maps for buses.
-It integrates with Malta Public Transport schedules and gives you real-time-ish updates.
-Way better than guessing.
+It integrates with Malta Public Transport schedules and gives you fairly current updates, which beats guessing.

-• Walk the seafront.
-St. Julian’s to Sliema.
-Beautiful and completely practical — it’s not a detour, it’s actually a useful route.
+• Walk the seafront from St. Julian’s to Sliema.
+It’s beautiful and completely practical, a useful route rather than a detour.

 • Download Bolt before you land.

-• Don’t stress about getting lost.
-The island is 27km long.
-Even wrong buses end up somewhere interesting.
+• Don’t worry about getting lost.
+The island is 27km long, so even the wrong bus ends up somewhere interesting.
 Some of the best days here start with accidentally getting on the wrong route.

 Malta rewards curiosity.
-Take a bus to a random village, find the local bakery, order a pastizz for fifty cents (they’re everywhere and they’re delicious and they cost basically nothing), and practise your English with the person behind the counter.
-That’s the real immersion.
-More valuable than any textbook exercise.
+Take a bus to a random village, find the local bakery, order a pastizz for fifty cents (they’re everywhere, they’re delicious, and they cost next to nothing), and practise your English with the person behind the counter.
+That’s the real immersion, and it’s worth more than any textbook exercise.

 Getting around is the easy part, honestly.
 The bigger decision is picking the right English course and finding somewhere good to stay.
-Maltalingua can sort both — and the quote’s free.
+Maltalingua can sort both, and the quote is free.